IOLCurriculum/IntroductoryCurriculum/README.md

-# Introductory INTEROPERABILITY CURRICULUM with Interoperability Land™
+# Introductory Curriculum for use with Interoperability Land™

+## About Interoperability Land™

+Interoperabilty Land™ is a synthetic FHIR data ecosystem platform for app design and testing.
+It can be accessed at interopland.com.

 ## About the Curriculum